reactiveui/website/input/docs/handbook/data-persistence/index.md

 The `AutoSuspendHelper` class can help you in persisting your `AppState`.
 In the example below we create an `AppState` that generates a random new Guid and persists it.
 So every App installation has unique key persisted.
 There are several steps in creating an `AppState`.
 You need to have an object for the AppState itself (there are cases when it can be your root view model).
 You need a `SuspensionDriver` to persist the data.
 Then you need to wire it all together in the app composition root.

-## 1. Set Up the Suspension Driver
+## 1. Create the Suspension Driver

 Create a class that implements the `ISuspensionDriver` interface.
 There are several production-ready implementations below, especially the Akavache suspension driver that works on any platform supported by ReactiveUI.
 We highly recommend using [Akavache](https://github.com/reactiveui/akavache) suspension driver.
 Xamarin.iOS and Universal Windows Platform will replicate [Akavache](https://github.com/reactiveui/akavache) data to the cloud and synchronize it to all user devices on which the app is installed!